012: Key Takeaways from Today’s Featured Leader: Howard Schultz – Part 1

-In today’s episode, Chief Revolution Officer John DiJulius and senior consultant Dave Murray from The DiJulius Group feature the man who revolutionized, not only the coffee industry but the entire retail and hospitality industry – Howard Schultz.
+In today’s episode, Chief Revolution Officer and customer service consultant John DiJulius and senior consultant Dave Murray from The DiJulius Group feature the man who revolutionized, not only the coffee industry but the entire retail and hospitality industry – Howard Schultz.

 Howard’s actions as a leader and what he had done to build Starbucks has created so much useful content in the consulting world.
 Today, Starbucks has become the gold standard in what they deliver to their team members and their customers, which other organizations now try to emulate.